How to filter a list in Python

 print(filtered)--OUTPUT--[6, 8, 10]

-• For each number, the generator expression (cond(n) for cond in conditions) runs all the functions from the list.
+• The generator expression (cond(n) for cond in conditions) efficiently applies each lambda function from the conditions list to a number.

 Move faster with Replit